 If you’re going to upgrade cabinets, consider investing in soft-close drawers.
 Not only will they keep your housewares from flying around if a drawer gets slammed, but “closing drawers softly, especially those holding a lot of weight, will put less stress, wear and tear on the cabinet box, and your drawers will last longer,” Lincon says.

 Even simpler: Change the hardware.
 “Fresh, fashionable knobs and handles with no built-up cooking oils will really brighten the kitchen,” he adds.

 Lighten the Mood

-New fixtures and task lighting are a good idea — “especially if you don’t have an island that gets some natural light around it,” Maykut says.
+New fixtures and task lighting are a good idea — “especially if you don’t have an island that gets some natural light around it,” Lincon says.
 If your counter is against the wall and there’s light above your head, you’re casting a shadow on your work area.
 Install under-cabinet task lights “so you can see what you’re working on,” he says.
 “In the evening, it makes great ambient light.”

 Create light with paint as well.
 All those years of cooking have probably left walls dingy and discolored.
 A neutral shade will make things fresh and clean.

 Of course, windows will bring in more natural light, but new ones may mean delving into more extensive (and expensive) interior and/or exterior remodeling.